What to know about the 145th running of the Kentucky Derby

 - Hall of Fame trainer Bill Mott will look for his first Derby win in Wood Memorial winner Tacitus.

-- Japan Road to the Kentucky Derby competitor Master Fencer isn’t expected to be a serious contender but would become the first Japanese-bred horse to run in the Derby.
+- Japan Road to the Kentucky Derby competitor Master Fencer isn’t expected to be a serious contender but will become the first Japanese-bred horse to run in the Derby.

-- Jon Court is set to ride Long Range Toddy and could become the oldest jockey to win the Derby at age 58.
+- Jon Court, Long Range Toddy‘s rider, will become the oldest jockey to ride in Derby at age 58.

 Who won the 2018 Kentucky Derby?
 WinStar Farm’s colt Justify, trained by Bob Baffert and ridden by Mike Smith, won the 144th Kentucky Derby.
 He went on to win the Preakness Stakes and the Belmont Stakes, becoming the 13th horse ever to win the Triple Crown.